ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [0.18.0](https://github.com/ezra-bible-app/ezra-bible-app/projects/6) is planned for April 2021 with the following changes:
+The next release [1.1](https://github.com/ezra-bible-app/ezra-bible-app/projects/7) is planned for June 2021.
+The feature list is currently under discussion and will be published here once settled.

-* Adjustable font-size for bible text
-* Icons for buttons and menus
-* Small screen layout optimizations (relevant for 7" Android tablets)

 <a name="installation"></a>